2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 https://planb.network/courses/a804c4b6-9ff5-4a29-a530-7d2f5d04bb7a

-- The POS 305 course on using BTCPay Server :
+- The POS 305 course on using BTCPay Server:

 https://planb.network/courses/6fc12131-e464-4515-9d3f-9255365d5fa1